1dsv/RC8/README.md

+# DISCONTINUED UNTIL FURTHER NOTICE
+I had to discontinue this for a bit im focusing on other stuff

 # RC8 - The new generation RC7
 after 1+ year of development we finally released RC8 a whole new level of roblox executor written in **python** yep you heard that its written in python!